loco-rs/loco/docs/3_models.md

 # Models

-Models in `rustyrails` mean entity classes that allow for easy database querying and writes, but also migrations and seeding.
+Models in `loco` mean entity classes that allow for easy database querying and writes, but also migrations and seeding.

 ## Fat models, slim controllers

-`rustyrails` models **are designed after active record**.
+`loco` models **are designed after active record**.
 This means they're a central point in your universe, and every logic or operation your app has should be there.

 It means that `User::create` creates a user **but also** `user.buy(product)` will buy a product.